 A small ship expedition to Antarctica is unlike any other, and a voyage aboard the Ocean Endeavour will take you to places you never thought possible.
-Where else in the world can you take part in additional activities such as seakayaking, camping and snowshoeing, dedicated photography workshops as well as off-ship explorations to witness Antarctica from a different perspective.
+Where else in the world can you take part in additional activities such as Sea kayaking, Ice camping and Snowshoeing, dedicated Photography Program as well as off-ship explorations to witness Antarctica from a different perspective.